-Before you can assign a permission level to another user, that user must have an account on the server.
-For most users, this would be on LRS.io.
+Before you can assign a permission level to another user, that user must have an account on the server, and the account must be marked as "public".
+Accounts that do not opt in to the "public" feature won't appear in the account search box.
 If you have an onsite Enterprise install and use the user account features, then the user will need an account on your domain.

 You can access the permission management tools from "All Management Tools" then "Change Permissions"

 On an LRS that has no specific settings yet assigned, you'll see just your account name, and a note that this account is the owner.
 You can't remove the ownership permission, nor edit it.

 You must add users to the permission dialog before you can assign a permission level.
 To find a user to add, click the "Add User" button.
 This will pop up a dialog where you can search for an account on the system.